 Health care services are provided by registered nurses in each of our seven schools.
-Every school has a registered nurse available to provide health care services whenever school is in session.
+Every school has one or more registered nurses available to provide health care services whenever school is in session.
 With over 68,000 office visits recorded every school year, our primary mission is to provide exceptional health services to support every student’s academic success.
 A nurse leader supervises district-wide health office activities and assures compliance with regulatory standards set by the Massachusetts Departments of Public Health (MDPH) and Elementary and Secondary Education.
 A school physician serves as an advisor to the nurses.

 Please help the school nurse care for your child by

 - Informing the nurse if your child has any chronic or acute illnesses